osfa/future-garf/README.md

 - init turn on effect
 - just unix timer? ants on top?

+- change size on sphere based on what epochs? weird buttons on side? kiki boubaas?

+- same audio for each 8x8? or 8x16?

 ## stories

 - have diff pools of garfs? (epochs)
+  - when garf pool : have all the same anims? and sounds?
 - custom 404
 - sizes: 512 for mobile?
 16 colors?
 - have hq flag that triggers raw for local network or something?